Partial Shipment and Redelivery: How to Do It Right [Q&A]

 Even if you're operating a well-oiled delivery machine, things don't always go as planned.

-Mistakes and force majeure happen, and your job as a delivery manager is to find the least costly way to correct all shipping mistakes and make customers happy.
+Mistakes and force majeure happen.
+Your job as a delivery manager is to find the least costly way to correct all shipping mistakes and make customers happy.

-Partial shipment and redelivery is a problem and solution type of combo.
-In this blog post, we answer every question about partial shipment management with a single delivery driver app.
+Partial shipment and redelivery are a problem-solution type of combo.
+This blog post answers every question about partial shipment management with a single delivery driver app.

 Let's roll.